yiil/final-apidocs/beta/api/item_move.md

-# Update an item
+# Move an item

-Update the metadata for an item by ID or path.
-You can also use update to move an item to another parent by updating the item's **parentReference** property.
+Update the parent folder for an item by ID or path.
+To move an item, you update its parentReference property.

+You can also move an item into another folder by updating the **parentInfo.id** or **parentInfo.path** property to the ID of the target parent.

 ### Prerequisites
 One of the following **scopes** is required to execute this API: